joshuagryphon/plastid/docs/source/examples/gene_expression.rst

   - Documentation for |cs| and |counts_in_region| for further discussion of their algorithms

-  - Literature on translation efficiency?

   - `DESeq` website, :cite:`Anders2010`, and :cite:`Anders2013` for discussions
-    on statsitical models for differential gene expression, an examples on how to use `DESeq` for various experimental setups
+    on statistical models for differential gene expression, an examples on how to use `DESeq` for various experimental setups

   - :doc:`/examples/using_masks` for instructions on how to exclude parts of